 Heat oven to 425 degrees F. Lightly oil a rimmed baking sheet or baking dish.
 (Instead of oiling the pan, you could also line with parchment paper).

-Place salmon onto baking sheet then spread about 2 tablespoons of sour cream mixture on top of each salmon filet.
+Place salmon onto a baking sheet then spread two tablespoons of sour cream mixture on top of each salmon filet.

 Bake 10 to 15 minutes until barely done in the center at the thickest part of the salmon.
 The center should be firm, but with a small amount of uncooked salmon in the very center.
 Depending on how thick the salmon is, it may need a few minutes longer.
 (The internal temperature should be around 125 degrees F).